devopness/devopness/docs/ssh-keys/create-ssh-key-pair.md

     featured:
 ---

-1. In a terminal window, run the command below, replacing `<your email address>` with a valid email address
+1. On your local machine, in a terminal window, run the command below, replacing `<your email address>` with a valid email address
     ```bash
     ssh-keygen -t rsa -b 4096 -C "<your email address>"
     ```